EnsembleUI/ensemble_docs_archived/docs/introduction.md

 ```

-### 5. Call getToDos on page load
+### 6. Call getToDos on page load

-`Action` is another root level object, and it includes a `onPageLoad` property.
-Add the following at the bottom of your screen definition, and save your changes:
+`Action` is another root level object where we can define interactions, such as `onPageLoad`.
+Let's call the `getToDos` API when the page loads by adding the following after the APIs.

 ```yaml
 Action: